ZPYin/How_to_Git/README.md

 *2. add and commit your changes to Git*

-After you intialize the Git repository, Git will detect any your changes inside the work directory.
+After you initialize the Git repository, Git will detect any your changes inside the work directory.
 You can use `git status` to see your changes.

 Let's say it's an empty work directory before, and now you create two files: **MUA1.txt** and **MUA2.txt**.